DisCoTec/discotec.github.io/2024/README.md

 # DisCoTec 2024 - 19th International Federated Conference on Distributed Computing Techniques

 [DisCoTec](/) 2024 is one of the major events sponsored by the International Federation for Information Processing ([IFIP](http://www.ifip.org)) and the European Association for Programming Languages and Systems ([EAPLS](https://eapls.org)).

-It gathers conferences and workshops that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches.
+DisCoTec gathers conferences and workshops that cover a broad spectrum of distributed computing subjects — from theoretical foundations and formal description techniques, testing and verification methods, to language design and system implementation approaches.

 DisCoTec 2024 will take place at the [University of Groningen](https://www.rug.nl/), between June 17-21, 2024.